|

 There are plenty

-and they are all great.
+and they are all good, depending what you are looking for.

 |